Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Methodology

 \subsection{Fetching \adstxt and \sellersjson files}

-A big portion of our study revolves around the analysis of \adstxt and \sellersjson, two important files in the digital advertising that help combat ad fraud and increase transparency in the advertising ecosystem.
+Our study revolves around \adstxt and \sellersjson, two important files in digital advertising that help combat ad fraud and increase transparency in the advertising ecosystem.
 Previous work has demonstrated that these files can reveal business relationships among websites and ad networks~\cite{bashir2019longitudinal,papadogiannakis2023funds,vekaria2023inventory}.
 We first study the business relationships among ad networks and misinformation websites and how these have changed over the years and especially after the Code of Practice on Disinformation was signed.
-To that extent, we utilize \adstxt served by misinformation websites, and the \sellersjson files served by popular ad networks.
-We crawl the list of approximately 2,500 misinformation websites on January 2024 and download 226,659 \adstxt entries coming from 1,132 misinformation websites.
+To that extent, we utilize \adstxt files served by misinformation websites, and the \sellersjson files served by popular ad networks.
+We crawl the list of approximately 2,500 misinformation websites on January 2024 and download 226,659 \adstxt entries coming from 1,132 misinformation websites (an \adstxt file of a single website can contain multiple entries for multiple ad networks~\cite{papadogiannakis2023pooling}).
 We make use of an open-source crawler~\cite{papadogiannakis2023pooling} to collect and parse the respective \adstxt files.
 We find there are \adstxt records representing relationships with over 1,100 distinct ad networks, suggesting that ad networks still work with objectionable websites.

-To get a better understanding of the actual business relationships, among misinformation websites and ad networks, in this work we direct our analysis to \adstxt entries marked as \texttt{DIRECT}.
-The \adstxt specification defines that \texttt{DIRECT} accounts indicate the website owner (\ie publisher) directly controlling the advertising account, and that there is a direct business contract between the publisher and the ad system~\cite{adsTxtStandard}.
+To get a better understanding of the actual business relationships, we direct our analysis to \adstxt entries marked as \texttt{DIRECT}.
+The \adstxt specification defines that \texttt{DIRECT} accounts indicate the website owner (\ie publisher) directly controls the advertising account, and that there is a direct business contract between the publisher and the ad system~\cite{adsTxtStandard}.
 Note that a website may provide bogus information in its \adstxt file.
-For example, it may claim that a legitimate advertiser sells ads on this web site.
-On the other hand, an ad seller may also provide a fake \sellersjson file claiming that it can put ads in high-profile web sites in order to attract more customers.
+For example, it may claim that a legitimate advertiser sells ads on this website.
+On the other hand, an ad seller may also provide a fake \sellersjson file claiming that it can put ads in high-profile websites to attract more customers.
+Although each individual file of the above two files may provide fake information, their intersection provides the truth.
+Indeed, if website A (in its \adstxt file) claims that it displays content from ad network B, \textbf{and} ad network B (in its \sellersjson file) claims that it displays ads in website A, then this is true.
+We provide an example in Figure~\ref{fig:adstxt_sellersjson}.
+In the rest of this work we take the intersection of these files.
+That is, we form a relation between A and B only if we find this relation both in \adstxt file of A and in \sellersjson file of B.